NadimMussaDaud/HelicalAI/README.md

 ### TODO:
 1. Upload data directly to backend
-2. Simulate train model instead of just setting sending user precision and so on...
+2. Add OAuth
-3. Store current users hostory and display it.
+3. Store current users history and display it.